 Australia’s public schooling system guarantees a place for every school age child at their local public school, including new migrants.
 Obviously, the number of non-government schools available helps take the pressure off the government school system to do this but nonetheless, the commitment remains.
 Having said that, there are also ‘selective’ high schools in NSW that require students to obtain what is called the NSW Selective High School Minimum Entry Score before they’ll be accepted.

 Most Australian public schools enrol students according to a catchment zone or district system, similar to the UK.
-These zones are determined by each state Department of Education.
+These zones are determined by each state’s Department of Education.
 Whilst every attempt is made to ensure children have a place at their closest local public school, there are times when the designated school for a particular area is not the closest one for all residents in that area.
-You’ll find maps of all the Australian school catchment zones and districts here.

 Parents can send their children to a public school outside their designated catchment zone but accepting out of zone applicants is up to the school involved.
 Children are also not guaranteed a place in any school outside their local public school.

 If you’re considering an out of zone school, check the enrolment process for the school or schools you’re looking at.
 Some schools have very tight zone restrictions.
 If they only accept children living in the immediate vicinity of the school, it’s highly unlikely they’ll accept children from out of the area altogether.
 Some other considerations for choosing a public school outside your zone can be found here.

 Whilst private schools don’t typically have catchment zones, they often have other criteria by which they select which students they’ll enrol.
 This may include waiting lists and preferential feeder primary schools in the case of secondary schools.
 Religious faith schools may also have a policy of accepting local parish children before considering those from further afield or may only accept children from families actively involved in the religion or faith.